MicrosoftDocs/learn/learn-pr/advocates/improve-reliability-failure/includes/6-traps.md

 So, why did we tell you this story?

 Humans make mistakes.
-However, _human error_ is not a cause; it's a symptom.
+However, _human error_ isn't a cause; it's a symptom.
 When human error is deemed to be the reason for a failure, people stop there instead of further analyzing the incident.

-System design, organizational context, and personal context all effect when, how, and with what impact people make mistakes.
+System design, organizational context, and personal context all affect when, how, and with what impact people make mistakes.
 "Human error" is a label that causes you to quit investigating at precisely the moment when you're about to discover something interesting about your system.